ScottNg49/CPSC455-SecurityBankingApp/README.md

 -uses a CSP header to only allow information from trusted sources

 ### Files included along with descriptions
-dashboard.js: Node.js file that will process all front-end and back-end functions.
-When login is successful, it will redirect to dashboard page. index.html: Initial page when you access localhost:3000.
-Includes a login page where you are to input login username and password in order get access the dashboard. register.html: Page where you input Username, first name, last name, email address, password mydb.txt: holds user information that is parsed by XML into JSON format
+**dashboard.js**: Node.js file that will process all front-end and back-end functions.
+When login is successful, it will redirect to dashboard page.
+**index.html**: Initial page when you access localhost:3000.
+Includes a login page where you are to input login username and password in order get access the dashboard.
-node_modules: stores “npm” packages
+**register.html**: Page where you input Username, first name, last name, email address, password **mydb.txt**: holds user information that is parsed by XML into JSON format **/node_modules**: stores “npm” packages